DistributedSystemResearch/24SOSP-LazyLog-Artifact/README.md

 Some of the installation steps need to be done on all the nodes (16 is sufficient for Erwin-blackbox) and some such as the compilation need only be done on one node.
 The scripts expect that the data directory on all the nodes to store the run-time logs as well as the storage for the shared-log be mounted at `/data` on each node. **For the benefit of the reviewers, we will provide a cluster which already has all the following setup steps completed**.

 ### Installation to be done on all the nodes
-* Install RDMA drivers
+* Install RDMA drivers.
+This step needs to be done on all the nodes in the cluster and the nodes must be rebooted after this step completes
 ```
 cd scripts
 ./install_mlnx.sh
 ```
-This needs to be done on all the nodes in the cluster and the nodes must be rebooted after this step completes
 * Install dependencies
 ```
 cd scripts